COVID-19 pill Paxlovid moves closer to full FDA approval

 Between 10% and 16% of patients across multiple Pfizer studies had symptoms return, regardless of whether they’d received Paxlovid or a dummy pill.
 Such cases “likely reflect natural COVID-19 progression,” the FDA concluded.

-The federal government has purchased more than 20 million doses of Paxlovid and encouraged physicians to prescribe it aggressively to help prevent severe COVID-19.
+The federal government has purchased more than 20 million doses of Paxlovid and encouraged health professionals to prescribe it aggressively to help prevent severe COVID-19.
 But that’s led to concerns of overprescribing and questions of whether some patients are needlessly getting the drug.

 Pfizer originally studied Paxlovid in the highest-risk COVID-19 patients: unvaccinated adults with other health problems and no evidence of prior coronavirus infection.
 But that doesn’t reflect the U.S. population today, where an estimated 95% of people have protection from at least one vaccine dose, a prior infection or both.